mfp4073/anchore/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Well, it is an interesting time in Javascriptland.
-The last couple years have seen Create React App be deprecated and either Next.js or Vite (React) used in it's place.
-I chose Vite and React.
-As React-Hook-Form is becoming the industry standard so I used that.
-For off the shelf components I used Material UI.
-For the server/API I used an express server that uses json-server to replicate a database/REST API.
-It reads and writes to a local JSON file.
+It's an intriguing phase in the world of JavaScript.
+In the past few years, we've witnessed the deprecation of Create React App, with either Next.js or Vite (with React) taking its place.
+In my case, I opted for Vite and React.
+Recognizing that React-Hook-Form is becoming the industry norm, I embraced it.
+To streamline development, I turned to Material UI for readily available components.
+On the server/API side, I employed an Express server coupled with json-server to mimic a database and REST API.
+This setup facilitates reading from and writing to a local JSON file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>